alex-sumy-ua/jv-be-record-manager-api/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.northcoders.jv-be-record-manager-api' is invalid and this project uses 'com.northcoders.jv_be_record_manager_api' instead.
+* The original package name 'com.northcoders.jv-be-record-manager-api' is invalid and this project uses 'com.northcoders.albummanagerapi' instead.

 # Getting Started